Session Notes from a Problem Space

 So you're stuck with a venue

 Those of us who occasionally record classical music have fewer and fewer places we can use.
 There's always traffic or air conditioning or something else that interferes with the delicate dynamic we're trying to capture.
 We often find ourselves at universities.
-I was recently asked to record a couple of piano pieces (composed by good friend Steve Roens) at a hall on campus at the University of Utah.
-The pianist was Jason Hardink, pianist of the Utah Symphony and the director of another music group in Salt Lake City.
+In 2014 I was asked to record a couple of piano pieces (composed by good friend Steve Roens) at a hall on campus at the University of Utah.
+The pianist was Jason Hardink, pianist of the Utah Symphony and the director of the Nova chamber music group in Salt Lake City.
 Great pianist, great composer, but a problem hall.

 Here's a picture taken while setting up.
 It's a beautiful room to look at, but after dozens of concerts I've yet to find a good seat.
 The problem should be almost immediately obvious.
 The back wall is completely flat and reflections come right back at the listeners.
 The sidewalls aren't much better.
 A little back-of-the envelope calculation shows that you'll get a severe backslap at around 40 ms or so.
 It almost completely destroys any sense of locality and plays havoc with low frequency response.

 My first inclination would be to mic it tight and eliminate as much of the room as possible.
 In this case it wasn't an option.
 These two pieces were intended for an album that had already been recorded in this space.
 So I had to capture the basic tone of the room without catching the worst of the backslap.
 Here's what I did: